gene-git/wg-client/README.rst

   Code now detects this and automatically restarts the ssh listener.

-  This is now much more convenient for the user. wireguard it self is robust against the same changes since it uses udp, and now just start vpn and start ssh and the app will handle keeping everything running.
+  This is now much more convenient for the user. wireguard itself is robust against the same changes since it uses udp, and now just start vpn and start ssh and the app will handle keeping everything running.
   If ssh cannot reconnect, it waits a while and tries again.